1acrimosa/tetris-js/README.md

 ## Bugs

-- When next figure are same with current one, next are also changing position
+- When the next figure is the same as the current one, the next one also changes its position.
-- Some texture bugs
+- Some bugs with textures

 ---